Hound Dog (song): "Bear Cat" (1953)

 Looking for a suitable man to record this song, Phillips selected part-time local WDIA disk jockey Rufus Thomas, who adopted the nickname, "Rufus 'Hound Dog' Thomas" for this recording.
 "With his gruff Louis Armstrong-influenced voice, quick wit, and eye-popping antics, he was the perfect candidate to reply to the harsh accusations Big Mama Thornton had thrown out in her song, this time leveling them at a 'bossy woman'".
 Despite his reluctance to record the song and his reservations about the band assembled by Phillips, Thomas "threw himself into the song with the same brash charm that he brought to all his performances, complete with yowls, growls, and fervent imprecations".
 The record's spare electric guitar work by Memphis bluesman Joe Hill Louis was greatly influenced by that of Pete Lewis on the original.
 According to James M. Salem:

 While "the result was peppier than Big Mama's version, with a more straight-ahead beat ...
 [Phillips] was under no illusions about surpassing the original": "Hell, we didn't come close to being as good as Big Mama.
 She could have done that song a cappella and convinced me that, by God, you ain't nothing but a damned hound dog!"
 Thomas was dissatisfied with the result, especially Joe Hill Louis's country-style blues guitar playing.
 In 1978, Robert Palmer wrote: "Even today, Rufus takes perverse delight in pointing out the wrong notes in Louis's solo."

 Within two weeks, "Bear Cat" (Sun 181) was in stores, prompting Billboard to describe it on March 28 as "the fastest answer song to hit the market".
 It became both Thomas' and Sun Records' first hit, More than 5,000 copies were ordered in the first days by distributors, and by mid-April it had charted nationally, eventually reaching number three on the R&B charts.
 However, as Phillips claimed a writing credit for the song, a copyright-infringement suit ensued that nearly bankrupted Phillips' record label.

-Other answer records
+Other Answer Records

 In the months after the release of "Hound Dog" and "Bear Cat", a spate of answer records followed: